scottrlarson/profession/content/services/data/recovery.md

 +++

-It's very likely that I can recover data from your damaged device or your data loss.
-The chances of recovery depend on your storage device: Hard Disk Drive, or Solid State Storage, the state of the damage, if you data was deleted, or wiped.
-Its important that you stop using the device immediately after you notice the loss or failure, as further use could prevent a full recovery.
-I will need to perform a free analysis on the device itself to let you know the possibility and expense of the recovery.
+It's very likely that I can recover data from your damaged device, or your data loss.
+The chances of recovery depend on a number of factors: If you own a Hard Disk Drive, or Solid State Storage device.
+The state of the damage on the device, or if you data was deleted, or wiped.
+Its important that you stop using your device immediately after you notice the loss, or failure, as further use could prevent a full recovery.
+I will need to perform a free analysis on your device, covering the possibility of recovering your data, and my fees for recovery.

-- Data Recovery Turn-Around times can vary from 1 day to 3 weeks depending on my time constraints, and the state of the device itself.
-If there is physical damage on the device, the particular damage may significantly slow the recovery time.
+- Data Recovery Turn-Around times vary from 1 day to 3 weeks depending on my time constraints, and the state of your device.
+If physical damage exists on your device, the particular damage may significantly slow your device's recovery time.
 - I offer a recovery guarantee.
-You only pay if I can recover the data you actually need.
+You only pay if I can recover data you actually need.